culturetogoberlin/sparql-how-tos/README.md

 This is my personal collection of working SPARQL queries that can serve as patterns for solutions for typical problems encounterd when writing SPARQL queries.

-## How to get labels for results of grouped results
+## How to get labels for items in grouped results

 Problem: